 In the end, our Hyundai Ioniq didn’t seem to require much attention at all; needing only a top-up of petrol on our journey home (an entire tank cost just £52).
 Bearing in mind, this was despite the fact we had undertaken a nearing 500 mile journey.
 This unsurprisingly made the Hyundai an incredibly cost-effective way to explore the UK, all whilst being that little bit more environmentally conscious.

 For those looking to explore the UK in your own hybrid car, the Hyundai Ioniq is available from London Heathrow, London Gatwick and Edinburgh airport.
 In order to ensure the model, use the handy Model Choice option when booking.
-For up to 20% off your Europcar booking, book here.

 The Lake District is a treasure trove of chocolate box cottages, achingly beautiful landscapes and blustery hikes.
 Offering activities for all types of traveller – from those who enjoy a drink by a crackling fire, to those who want to try their hand at extreme sports – the Lake District is an incredibly versatile destination.